When AI Dubbing Meets Video: Automated Engineering Practices for Achieving Audio-Visual Synchronization

 - Subtitle B:

-With the "absorption" strategy, when processing subtitle A, we notice the following gap is only 40ms.
-So, we adjust our clipping end point from 12.500
+Following the "absorption" strategy, when processing subtitle A, we notice the following gap is only 40ms.
+So, our cut endpoint is no longer 12.500, but extends directly to 12.540.
+Thus, this 40ms gap is seamlessly incorporated into the end of segment A.

 This approach has two major benefits:

-- Prevents dropped frames: The video timeline remains continuous, with no content discarded.
+- Avoids Jump Frames: The video timeline remains continuous; no content is discarded.

-- Provides extra space: Clip A's original duration increases from 2.5 seconds to 2.54 seconds.
-If this clip happens to need a video slow-down, this extra 40ms provides a valuable buffer, allowing us to slightly reduce the slow-down rate and make the visuals more natural.
+- Provides Extra Buffer: Segment A's original duration increases from 2.5 seconds to 2.54 seconds.
+If this segment happens to need video slowdown, the extra 40ms provides a valuable buffer, allowing a slightly lower slowdown rate for more natural visuals.

 We must design for failure.
-In the video processing execution stage, we introduce a try-check-fallback mechanism.
+Introduce a try-check-fallback mechanism in the video processing execution stage.

-- Try: For a given clip, execute our calculated
+- Try: For a segment, execute the calculated

-clipping command, which may include speed adjustment parameters. - Check: Immediately after the command executes, check if the output file exists and has a size greater than 0.
+ffmpegcut command, which may include speed change parameters. - Check: Immediately after command execution, check if the output file exists and its size is greater than 0.

-- Fallback: If the check fails, a warning is logged.
+- Fallback: If the check fails, log a warning.
 Then, the program immediately calls

-again, but this time in safe mode—without any speed adjustment parameters, just clipping at the original speed.
+ffmpegagain, but this time in safe mode—without any speed change parameters, cutting only at the original speed.

-This fallback mechanism ensures that even if our slow-down operation on a clip fails, we at least get an original clip with the correct duration.
-This preserves the integrity of the entire video timeline and prevents all subsequent clips from being misaligned.
+This fallback mechanism ensures that even if slowdown for a segment fails, we at least get a correctly timed original segment, preserving the entire video timeline integrity and preventing misalignment of all subsequent segments.

 import os